ReneOlsthoorn/Ground/README.md

 In `smoothscroller.g`, you see a lot of examples of mixing ground and assembly.

 ### Variables
-When creating an array, the memory layout will be as expected.
-For instance when you have `byte[40] array = [];`, the address of the array (`&array`) will point to an array of 40 bytes.
+When creating an array, the memory will be reserved on the stack.
+For instance when you have `byte[40] array = [];`, array refers to the address of the array which will point to an array of 40 bytes.
 Defining a Class with variables will align the variables at their natural alignment.
 So an 64-bit int defined after a byte will skip 7 bytes.
 This can be prevented.
 Use `packed` after the Classes name for that.